-Our arrangements with our domestic customers typically provide that payments are due within 30 days following the date of shipment of goods by us, while arrangements with certain export customers (other
+Our arrangements with our domestic customers typically provide that payments are due within 30 days following the date of shipment of goods by us, while arrangements with certain export customers (other than export customers that have entered into an inventory management program with the Company) generally provide that payments are due within either 90 or 120 days following the date of shipment.
+Our net sales have historically been of a seasonal nature due to our relative percentage of European business coupled with slower European production during the month of August.

-We bill and receive payment from some of our foreign customers in Euro as well as other currencies.
+We bill and receive payment from some of our customers in Euro as well as other currencies.
 To date, we have not been materially adversely affected by currency fluctuations.
 Nonetheless, as a result of these sales, our foreign exchange transaction and translation risk has increased.
 Various strategies to manage this risk are available to management including producing and selling in local currencies and hedging programs.
-As of June 30, 2003, no currency hedges were in place.
+As of September 30, 2003, no currency hedges were in place.
 In addition, a strengthening of the U.S. dollar and/or Euro against foreign currencies could impair our ability to compete with international competitors for foreign as well as domestic sales.

-Working capital, which consists principally of accounts receivable and inventories, was \$27.4 million at June 30, 2003 as compared to \$21.2 million at December 31, 2002.
-The ratio of current assets to current liabilities decreased from 1.53:1 at December 31, 2002 to 1.44:1 at June 30, 2003.
-Cash flow from operations decreased to \$3.7 million during the first six months of 2003 from \$15.0 million during the first six months of 2002.
+Working capital, which consists principally of accounts receivable and inventories, was \$28.2 million at September 30, 2003 as compared to \$21.2 million at December 31, 2002.
+The ratio of current assets to current liabilities decreased from 1.53:1 at December 31, 2002 to 1.45:1 at September 30, 2003.
+Cash flow from operations decreased to \$8.3 million during the first nine months of 2003 from \$21.4 million during the first nine months of 2002.

-During 2003, we plan to spend approximately \$9.0 million to \$10.0 million on capital expenditures (of which approximately \$4.3 million has been spent through June 30, 2003) including the purchase of additional machinery and equipment for all of our domestic facilities as well as four European facilities.
+During 2003, we plan to spend approximately \$9.0 million to \$10.0 million on capital expenditures of which approximately \$7.1 million has been spent through September 30, 2003 including the purchase of additional machinery and equipment for all of our domestic facilities as well as four European facilities.
 We intend to finance these activities with cash generated from operations and funds available under the credit facilities described above.
-We believe that funds generated from operations and borrowings from the credit facilities will be sufficient to finance our working capital needs and projected capital expenditure requirements through December 2003.
+We believe that funds generated from operations and borrowings from the credit facilities will be sufficient to finance our working capital needs and projected capital expenditure requirements through December 2004.